South America Medical Tourism: Costs, Best Countries & 2025 Trends

 • Pressure for immediate decisions without consultation

-Travel and Recovery Practicalities
+What Are the Travel and Recovery Logistics?

 Always confirm entry rules with the destination’s official sources; durations are maximums and can be shorter at officer discretion.